 Anyone having a problem with alcohol or other drugs, or who is affected by substance abuse, is eligible for ARC Manor's programs.
 For more information or to make a referral, contact our Admissions Department at 724-548-7607

-Outpatient, Legal Offenders Group, and Individual Counseling are also available at our Leechburg Satellite office.
+Outpatient Individual Counseling is available at our Leechburg Satellite office.

 This service is a variable length inpatient program for adults with alcohol and other drug problems.
 The program consists of individual and group therapy, medical and nutritional services, life skills training, relapse prevention, and twelve step recovery meetings.